Usage¶

 $ quicktile top-left top-left

-This is useful for invoking QuickTile from incorporating it into shell scripts or binding tiling commands to things XGrabKey can’t see, such as LIRC-based remote controls via irexec(1).
+This is intended for incorporating QuickTile into shell scripts or triggering it from places its internal keybinding system can’t watch, such as LIRC-based remote controls via irexec(1).

-If running this in a context where it is undesirable for your script to block and display an error dialog on encountering an exception within QuickTile, please pass --no-excepthook when invoking QuickTile.
+If running this in a context where it is undesirable for your script to block and display an error dialog upon encountering an unexpected bug in QuickTile, please pass --no-excepthook when invoking QuickTile.

 For more details on QuickTile’s command-line interface, run quicktile